 - Salt and pepper to taste

-- Place remaining ingredients in the Instant Pot (with the exception of green beans, frozen peas, salt, pepper).
+Add the onion, potatoes, carrots, celery, garlic, diced tomatoes, beef broth, thyme, and Italian seasoning to the Instant Pot.
 Stir, lock the lid into place, set the vent valve to the ‘sealing’ position, and cook on high pressure for 20 minutes.